Rish-10/shopping-list/README.md

 Hi,

-This is a mobile web-app I built as part of a Frontend Developer Course.
-It can be used entirely as a website too.
+This is a mobile web-app I built, although it can be used entirely as a website too.

 It is a completely functional shopping list that uses a database to store the items, which allows it to sync across multiple devices.